 – Two redundant BYNETs for the communication between AMPs and Parsing Engines.

-In the terminology of parallel systems, a single node is called symmetric multiprocessing node, any system containing at least two nodes is named a massive parallel system (MPP).
+In parallel system terminology, a lone node is referred to as an asymmetric multiprocessing node.
+A system comprised of a minimum of two nodes is classified as a massive parallel system (MPP).

 The communication network, BYNET, is software-based within a single node but hardware-based between nodes, with the objective of facilitating communication between AMPs and Parsing Engines across varying nodes.

 Two BYNETs are consistently available for reasons of performance and fault tolerance.